az123zx123/XiangLI/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 Xiang LI is a computer engineering student, who is interested in the brain-machine interface(BMI) for the motor cortex, simultaneous localization and mapping(SLAM) for robotics, neuron simulation, and statistical learning.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.